Expand description

 // record.CB == ...

-§Advanced Iterators over busfiles
+}§Advanced Iterators over busfiles

-lets you iterate over single io::BusRecord
+While io::BusReader lets you iterate over single io::BusRecords,

 it is often convenient to group the records by CB (all records from the same cell)